Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

       aforementioned characteristics.
     - Uses the most appropriate web development technology in order to achieve the desired layout and display all the site's content.
+    - Features content consisting of text, audio, and video that adheres to a consistent theme.
     - Correctly displays the site's content on a wide variety of devices, including, but not limited to, laptops, desktops, tablets, and mobile phones.